Skip to content ↓

 Rakhee completed her BSc Multimedia Computing at the University of Glamorgan and PGCE at the Institute of Education.
 Her first placement was in Camden and the second at an international school in Bangkok.
 Rakhee started her teaching career as an ICT teacher at Haydon School, where she worked for nine years.
 During this time, Rakhee made the transition from ICT to Computing and Maths, progressing to Head of KS5 ICT and Computing, successfully leading her students to excellent exam results.

 Rakhee joined Pinner High School in September 2017 as Teacher of Computer Science, where she enjoyed undertaking the various roles of being both a Form Tutor and class teacher.
-In September 2018, Rakhee took on a pastoral role of Head of Year 7 whilst continuing to teach Computer Science.
+In September 2018, Rakhee took on the pastoral role of Head of Year 7 whilst continuing to teach Computer Science.

-From September 2020 Rakhee has moved into the academic role of Head of Computer Science and Whole School IT and is excited to be leading a team of both teaching and support staff to ensure Pinner High’s Computer Science and IT provisions are at their best.
+From September 2020, Rakhee has moved into the academic role of Head of Computer Science and Whole School IT and is excited to be leading a team of both teaching and support staff to ensure Pinner High’s Computer Science and IT provisions are at their best.

 Outside of school, Rakhee enjoys spending time with her family, as well as reading and training for triathlons.